together-sc/together/index.md

 ## Together

-* We are a team of people with a variety of experiences and expertise, including education, speech therapy, occupational therapy and educational psychology
+* We are a multidisciplinary team of people with a variety of experiences and expertise, including education, speech therapy, occupational therapy and educational psychology.
+Working together in our shared purpose for supporting young people who have Special Educational Needs or are living with the effects of a rare condition.

-### Core purposes
+### Our Core purpose is to create communities that;
-* Creating communities to support children and young people who have Special Educational Needs or are living with the effects of a rare condition.
+* support children and young people with their individual needs
-* Creating communities to support families of young people with SEN or living with the effects of a rare condition,
-* Providing support, networking, advice and training for families
+* support families
-* Creating communities to support schools of young people with SEN or living with the effects of a rare condition
-* Supporting schools working with these young people
+* supporting schools working with these young people
-* Offering signposting and access to a range of professionals
+* offer signposting and access to a range of professionals